em00k/NextBuild/README.md

 NextBuild : A suite of tools based on Boriel's ZX Basic Compiler targetting the ZX Spectrum Next

-## Since January release of VSCode the syntax hover help does not work correctly - use a release from before JAN22 ##

 Please report any bugs and I will try to fix them.

 http://zxbasic.uk/nextbuild/